 Long-stay (D) visa for up to 6 months for Non-EU citizens

 - Is possible to apply for a number of reasons such as study, work or family relations, but only if planned stay in Estonia is up to 6 months (then TRP is not required).

-- MA and PhD degree students can apply for the Long-stay (D) visa in nearest Estonian Embassy, if time is of the essence and there is less than 3 months left for arriving to Estonia, however it is still required to apply for Temporary Residence Permit for Studies as Long-stay (D) visa cannot be extended.
+- All degree students can apply for the Long-stay (D) visa in nearest Estonian Embassy, if time is of the essence and there is less than 3 months left for arriving to Estonia, however it is still required to apply for Temporary Residence Permit for Studies as Long-stay (D) visa cannot be extended.
 Receiving a Long-stay (D) visa takes approximately 2 weeks.

 A long-stay visa can be applied in person only at the Estonian Embassies.

 Citizens of one of the following countries can enter the Schengen area visa-free for the maximum period of 90 days in any 180 days period: